Abdelkebir Khatibi: Career

 Khatibi was born on 11 February 1938, in the Atlantic port city of El Jadida.
 By the age of 12, he began to write poems, in Arabic and French, which he sent to the radio and newspapers.
 He studied in the French colonial school system, at Lycée Lyautey.
-He earned his doctorate in sociology under the Tunisian intellectual Albert Memmi at the Sorbonnein 1965.
+He earned his doctorate in sociology under the Tunisian intellectual Albert Memmi at the Sorbonne in 1965.
 His dissertation, Le Roman maghrébin [The Maghribian Novel], which examines the question of how a novelist could avoid propagandizing in the context of a postrevolutionary society, and its follow-up, Bilan de la sociologie au Maroc [Assessment of Sociology Concerning Morocco] were both published shortly after the Paris Spring unrest of May 1968.